There is a lot of excitement regarding the solar eclipse which can be viewed over much of Britain later this week on Friday 20th March.

 Another manuscript, R. 15.21, contains tables of lunar eclipses.
 The page shown is for the month of March and records eclipses between 1356 and 1461.

-If you want more data, visit Nasa’s webpages for a catalogue covering five millennia!
+If you want more to read more data, visit Nasa’s webpages for a catalogue covering five millennia!